Tracy Hyland – Chief Executive Officer

 I joined Disability Huntingdonshire in March 2019 as the CEO.
 My professional background has primarily been in the charity sector and I have worked locally, regionally and at a national level.
 I love the ethos and the values of DISH and I am so proud to lead a team of amazing caseworkers who are totally committed to helping people of all ages with disabilities navigate this incredibly complex and punitive world of disability benefits.
 I am also grateful to be supported by my Trustee Board who are also committed to ensuring DISH remains for many years.
 If you have any ideas about how you can support us, please get in touch.
 Personally, I am the sibling of a person with profound and multiple disabilities and my mum is still a full-time carer going into her 83rd year!
 It’s in the DNA.
 DISH is committed to helping you.

-Nikki David – Caseworker
+Nicola Knight – Caseworker

 I started working for DISH in January 2019.
 I have 5 children.
-My youngest has Down’s syndrome and I had to go to tribunal for him so as a parent I understand the fight that goes on for people.
+My youngest has Down’s syndrome and I had to go to tribunal for him, so as a parent I understand the fight that goes on for people.
 I also have 2 children with additional needs as well as my eldest with ongoing health problems.
 I absolutely love my job and I love being able to help other people.

 Tracey Woodhouse – Caseworker